-In 1970s Los Angeles, a hopeful actress's path crosses with that of a chilling serial killer while they both find themselves contestants on a popular dating show.
-Their fateful encounter unfolds against the backdrop of a years-long murder spree, blurring the lines between love and lethal intent.
+In 1970s Los Angeles, a hopeful actress finds her life intersecting with a chilling serial killer while they are both contestants on a popular dating show.
+As a years-long murder spree unfolds, their fateful encounter blurs the lines between love and lethal intent, placing the actress in increasing danger.

 Does Woman of the Hour have end credit scenes?